cmj0121/knock/README.md

 ### Support Word Generator

+The producer is used to generator word by specified purpose.
+It can generate the words by the optional arguments.

+For example, `--ip STRING` is used to generate the IP address with **IP/mask** format.

 | optional                   | description                             |
 |----------------------------|-----------------------------------------|
 | -f FILE, --file=FILE       | read the external wordlist file         |